RedBeardCoder/GetAndCleanDataProject2/README.md

 The R script merge all these files in one big data set and reorganizes (reshape) the data set in order to have a tidy data in a txt file that can be read with the write.table() command.

-The data is located in the results folder dataset1 <- read.csv("results/dataset1.csv") dataset2 <- read.csv("results/dataset2.csv")